How to Build a Screenshot API

 Screenshotting websites have so many pitfalls that I would recommend to write automation tests if it is possible.

-You often fix one thing, and two others is now broken.
-Writing automated tests can help to prevent that.
-And make sure you deliver the stable quality of your services.
+You often fix one thing, and two others break.
+Writing automated tests can help prevent that and keep screenshot quality stable.

 The end